-Here’s a demonstration of how you have to be careful when you choose an instructor.
+A post from pre-Covid, but here’s a demonstration of how you have to be careful when you choose an instructor.
 The BBC reports that a learner in Birmingham was on-course to pass her driving test (no faults had been recorded) when the police pulled the car over because it had no insurance and no MOT.
-It happened in Tile Cross on Saturday (6 May).
+It happened in Tile Cross on Saturday (6 May 2017).

 The instructor, a 46-year old woman, and the pupil were taken back to the test centre where the police questioned the instructor.
 They seized her Green Badge and reported her to DVSA.

 Looking at the photos, there is evidence that the car had been rear-ended at some point in its recent past.

 I’m not going to speculate (I’m sure some people will do that on the forums), but I bet the pupil isn’t happy.
 Having a clean sheet up to the point the test was terminated is no guarantee of having the same next time around.

 And as for the instructor, it’s a perfect display of how to throw a career away.
 In monetary terms alone it would have been cheaper to have MOTd and insured the car rather than pay the inevitable fine this is going to result in.
 Factor in lost Green Badge, lost income, and increased insurance premiums – and probably extra travel costs as a result of a likely ban – and the full cost is almost incalculable.